isaacto/datec/README.md

 # Date command: A command-based date computation engine

+## Installation

+You can install the package simply by

+    pip install datec

+## Usage

-datec allows you to use "date commands" to modify datetime's by adding to them, like datetime.datetime.now() + Period(2, 'week').
+datec allows you to use "date commands" to modify datetime's by adding to them, like this:

+    datetime.datetime.now() + datec.Period(2, 'week')

-A date command can be parsed from string using the parse() function, which create a command from a string representation.
+A date command can be parsed from strings using the parse() function, which create a command from a string representation.
 This forms the basis of the datec command, which is a command-line program to output datetime after applying date commands.
 In general the date representation is NxYYYY-mm-ddTHH:MM:SS.ffffff, where unspecified parts are omitted leaving the symbols intact, like "2x-2-29T3::." (see the following for the meaning).
-If fractional part is not specified the "." may be omitted, if all time parts are not specified the "T::." can be omitted, if all date parts are not specified the "--T" can be omitted, and if N is 0 the x may be omitted.
-By there are a couple other more formats like +3week and -2wed for shifting by period and weekday.
+If the fractional part is not specified the "." may be omitted, if all time parts are not specified the "T::."  can be omitted, if all date parts are not specified the "--T" can be omitted, and if Nx may be omitted in some cases for setting a partial datetime or weekday.
+There are a couple other more formats like +3week and -2wed for shifting by period and weekday.

 Date commands are in two forms: period shifting commands and partial datetime shifting commands.
 The first type is more familiar: they